Clevedon Court: History

-Much of the present house was built in the early 14th century by Sir John de Clevedon.
+Much of the present house was built in the early 14th century by Sir John de Clevedon (d.
+1336).
 There is speculation that it may lie on the site of a Roman building, based on excavations to the south of the house in 1961/62.
 The house incorporates remnants of a 13th-century building which lie at an angle to the rest of the house.
 It was situated nearly two miles inland from the parish church of St Andrew, which stands on the coast.

 After the Norman Conquest of 1066, the manor of Clevedon was granted by the King to Matthew de Mortagne, who in turn granted it to his sub-tenant, Hildebert.
 It is thought that Sir John was a descendant of either Matthew or Hildebert.
 Perhaps because of the distance to the parish church, the manor house included a chapel dedicated, in the 1320s, to Saint Peter.
 The house has undergone considerable change since it was built, almost every century seeing structural alterations, but it still retains many features of a mediaeval manor house.

 Sir John de Clevedon's, daughter, Katherine, founded England's first free school.
 The de Clevedon family line ended in 1376, and the manor eventually passed, by marriage, to the Northamptonshire family of Wake, who were Lords of the Manor until 1630.
 John Wake made major additions to the house in the late 16th century, including a new west wing.
 The manor was sold by Sir John Wake to Sir John Digby in 1630.
 Digby's estates were confiscated during the English Civil War, but were recovered after the Restoration by his heir.
 In 1709 the house was bought by Abraham Elton, a merchant from Bristol.

 The Eltons were a prominent Bristol family, and Abraham 1st was Sheriff of Bristol in 1702, a member of the Society of Merchant Venturers becoming Master in 1708, Mayor of Bristol in 1710, and High Sheriff of Gloucestershire in 1716.
 He became a member of parliament for the five years preceding his death in 1728.
 He was created a baronet in 1717 as the first of the Elton baronets.
 The family wealth originally came from copper and brass (including mining in the Mendip Hills) and other commerce, and property.
 His descendants, not only at Clevedon, also profited from the slave trade.